OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 6 - Equations of Lines and Planes.md

 ![[Pasted image 20230403214435.png]]

-## 6.2 Vector equation of a plane I
+## 6.2 Vector Equation of a Plane I

 We have seen in section 6.1 that any three points in $\mathbb{R}^3$ which do not lie on a straight line determine a plane.
 A plane can also be specified by a point $P_{0}=(x_{0},y_{0},z_{0})$ in the plane and a vector $\mathbf{n}$ which is perpendicular to the plane.